 - Tax deadlines subject to postponement include due dates for:

-- Fling tax returns
+- Filing tax returns.

-- Paying income taxes
+- Paying income taxes.

-- Postponement time frame: Up to one year
+- Postponement time frame: up to one year.

 - Interest and penalties – Canceled on the underpaid income tax for the length of any postponement deadlines.

 Don't include social security numbers or other personal/confidential information.

 Thank you for your help.

 We appreciate your feedback.
 Please try again later